 - 1.1 Michigan State University is a community of scholars whose members include its faculty, staff, students, and administrators.
 The basic purposes of the University are the advancement, dissemination and application of knowledge.
 The most basic condition for the achievement of these purposes is freedom of expression and communication.
 Without this freedom, effective sifting and testing of ideas cease, and research, teaching, and learning are stifled.
 Knowledge is as broad and diverse as life itself, and the need for freedom is equally broad.
 Yet absolute freedom in all aspects of life means anarchy, just as absolute order means tyranny.
 Both anarchy and tyranny are antithetical to the purposes and necessities of the University.
-Therefore, the University always must strive to strike that balance between maximum freedom and necessary order which best promotes its basic purposes by providing the environment most conducive to the many faceted activities of instruction, research, and service. - 1.2 Each right of an individual places a reciprocal duty upon others: the duty to permit the individual to exercise the right.
-The graduate student, as a member of the academic community, has both rights and duties.
+Therefore, the University always must strive to strike that balance between maximum freedom and necessary order that best promotes its basic purposes by providing the environment most conducive to the many faceted activities of instruction, research, and service. - 1.2 Each right of an individual places a reciprocal responsibility upon others: the responsibility to permit the individual to exercise the right.
+The graduate student, as a member of the academic community, has both rights and responsibilities.
 Within that community, the graduate student's most essential right is the right to learn.
-The University has a duty to provide for the graduate student those privileges, opportunities and protections which best promote the learning process in all its aspects.
-The graduate student also has duties to other members of the academic community, the most important of which is to refrain from interference with those rights of others which are equally essential to the purposes and processes of the University. - 1.3 The University cherishes many values, modes of thought and standards of behavior that are better taught by example, persuasion, social pressure, and rewards than by the threat of penalties.
-Regulations governing the activities and conduct of graduate students individually or collectively should not be comprehensive codes of desirable conduct; rather, they should be limited to the prescription of procedures for meeting the practical, routine necessities of a complex community and to the prohibition or limitations of acts which cannot be tolerated because they seriously interfere with the basic purposes and processes of the academic community, or with rights essential to other members of the community.
+The University has a duty to provide for the graduate student those privileges, opportunities and protections that best promote the learning process in all its aspects.
+The graduate student also has duties to other members of the academic community, the most important of which is to refrain from interference with those rights of others which are equally essential to the purposes and processes of the University. - 1.3 Regulations governing the activities and conduct of graduate students individually or collectively should not be comprehensive codes of desirable conduct; rather, they should be limited to the prescription of procedures for meeting the practical, routine necessities of a complex community and to the prohibition or limitations of acts that cannot be tolerated because they seriously interfere with the basic purposes and processes of the academic community, or with rights essential to other members of the community.

-1.4 The graduate student is not only a member of the academic community, but a citizen of the larger society, who retains those rights, protections and guarantees of fair treatment held by all citizens, and which the University may not deny.
+1.4 The graduate student is not only a member of the academic community, but a citizen of the larger society, who retains those rights, protections and guarantees of fair treatment held by all citizens which the University may not deny.
 The enforcement of the graduate student's duties to the larger society is, however, the responsibility of the legal and judicial authorities duly established for that purpose.